 Program for Recovery Research

-The Program for Recovery Research (“PRR”) is a new program of the Center for Mental Health Services Research and the University of Massachusetts Medical School, Department of Psychiatry.
+The Program for Recovery Research (“PRR”) is a new program of the Systems and Psychosocial Advances Research Center, (formerly the Center for Mental Health Services Research) and the University of Massachusetts Medical School, Department of Psychiatry.
 Our mission is to:

 Conduct and support person-driven mental health recovery research using community-based participatory action approaches